44xtc44/GhettoRecorder/docs/source/README.rst

     Hit Enter to leave -->:

 | Blacklist writing can be switched on/off.
-| Tiles are listed for each of the radios and can be deleted to 'unlist' them.
+| Titles are listed for each of the radios and can be deleted to 'unlist' them.
 | File name is ``blacklist.json`` and always in the same folder as 'settings.ini'.